dahliaOS/documentation/CONTRIBUTING.md

 ## Reporting bugs

-If you've experience a bug and you'd like to report it, we highly recommend that you read [Before submitting a bug report](#before-submitting-a-bug-report), [How do I submit a good bug report?](#how-do-i-submit-a-good-bug-report) and that you use our Issue template
+If you've experienced a bug and you'd like to report it, we highly recommend that you read [Before submitting a bug report](#before-submitting-a-bug-report), [How do I submit a good bug report?](#how-do-i-submit-a-good-bug-report) and that you use our issue template.

-There are 2 ways you can report a bug, either in our Discord by opening a ticket or by creating a GitHub Issue
+There are 2 ways you can report a bug, either in our Discord server by opening a ticket or by creating an issue on GitHub.

 ### Before submitting a bug report